-Has your Android device ever encountered a boot loop and failed to access the operation system?
-Don’t feel upset since this post offers 5 effective methods to get you out of the problem.
+Have you ever encountered a boot loop?
+Failed to access the home screen and even can not turn on or turn it off?
+Don’t feel upset, since this post offers 5 effective methods to get you out of boot loop.

-Free get DroidKit installed on your Windows PC or Mac computer.
-You can unfreeze your phone from bootloop screen.
-No matter Samsung Galaxy S5, or other Samsung phones and tablets, you can fix with it.
+Free download iMobie DroidKit and install it on your Windows PC or Mac computer.
+You can unfreeze your phone from the boot loop screen.
+No matter Samsung Galaxy S5 or other Android phones like Xiaomi, Redmi, POCO devices, you can fix them with it!

 My phone was suddenly stuck in a never ending restart loop when I was in the middle of listening to a podcast and it would not even charge when plugged in.
 How do I fix Bootloop without losing data?